soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 28-105 Utility Noise Mitigation Plan.* ::

-Pursuant to § 24-219 of the Administrative Code, every authorized publicly franchised New York City utility company that provides gas, electric, steam and telecommunication services shall have conspicuously posted a complete and accurate Utility Noise Mitigation Plan at all sites where construction activities take place.
+Pursuant to § 24-219 and § 24-220 of the Administrative Code, every authorized publicly franchised New York City utility company that provides gas, electric, steam and telecommunication services, except when emergency work will be performed in three days or less, shall have conspicuously posted, a complete and accurate Utility Noise Mitigation Plan at all sites where construction activities take place.
+A generic plan per borough may be used to satisfy the filing and posting requirement, provided such plan is posted and filed with the department and otherwise complies with the requirements for a Utility Noise Mitigation Plan.
 Although the plan need not be filed with DEP, it shall be readily available for inspection should a complaint be filed or during a routine inspection.
-The Utility Noise Mitigation Plan Form is available at: http://www.nyc.gov/dep or at DEP's Offices at:
+The Utility Noise Mitigation Plan Form is available at: http://www.nyc.gov/html/dep/html/noise/construction-noise.shtml.

-New York City Department of Environmental Protection Bureau of Environmental Compliance, 9th Floor 59-17 Junction Blvd.
-Flushing, NY 11373